 There is no set or a specific amount that lets you know you've achieved financial independence.
 Because lifestyles vary, a simple man can say that $20,000 is more than enough to cover everything he would need every year for the rest of his life, but another person may need $50,000 or $80,000 to cover their basic lifestyle needs and the occasional holiday abroad.

 The last stage in the continuum is the point where you have enough for your lifestyle, both the basic and the comforts, and then still have some more that you can use on other things.
-You have enough surplus from your passive income that you can use it to invest in more business, buy more houses, donate to a charity, or even start one.
+You have enough surplus from your passive income that you can use it to invest in more business, buy real estate, donate to a charity, or even start one.

 In this stage, we're not just talking about smart money management, but smart asset management.
 How do you control these passive assets?
 How do you allocate the income from these different investments?
 Who are the people who will benefit from these assets and investments at a later time?
 How will they be divided or distributed to your family and loved ones?
 These are all things you can consider if you've reached financial abundance.

 For most people, financial independence is seen as the end goal and they give little attention to the other stages before it.
 This view turns financial freedom into a mirage, an impossible dream, a "financial unicorn."
-Because it's seen as almost too good to be possible, a lot of people just end up somewhere around stages 2 and 3, or sometimes 4, and never try to move beyond these stages.
+Many of us just end up somewhere between stages 2 and 3, or sometimes 4, and never try to move beyond these stages.